-For the 2015 year of account the stamp capacity was maintained at £240 million.
-However, in line with the ASML strategic objective to grow Syndicate 2121, this was increased to £270 million in 2016.
-The syndicate will continue to seek to add new lines of business but this will always be subject to market conditions and either the recruitment of high quality underwriters with a proven track record for their class, or through the support of market consortia.
+For the 2016 year the stamp capacity was increased to £270 million in line with the ASML strategic objective to grow Syndicate 2121 and to add new lines of business or aligned distribution sources that are able to deliver profit in a competitive market.
+This is expected to continue but will always be subject to market conditions and either the recruitment of high quality underwriters with a proven track record, or through the support of market consortia which have lead expertise.

-Review of underwriting activities for 2015
+Review of underwriting activities for 2016

-On an annual accounting basis, the result of the syndicate for calendar year 2015 is a profit of £13.7 million representing a combined ratio of 93% with the 2013 and 2014 underwriting years producing profits of £5.7 million and £11.8 million respectively and 2015 producing a first year loss of £3.8 million.
-On the traditional Lloyd's basis of reporting, the 2013 year of account has closed with a profit of 11.5% of capacity, with a pure year profit of 8.5% and a release from the 2012 and prior years' reserves equivalent to 3.0%.
+On an annual accounting basis, the result of the syndicate for calendar year 2016 is a profit of £15.0 million (combined ratio 94%) with the 2014 and 2015 underwriting years producing profits of £15.4 million and £7.2 million respectively, and 2016 producing a first year loss of £7.6 million.
+On the traditional Lloyd's basis of reporting, the 2014 year of account has closed with a profit of £34.6 million or 14.4% of capacity, with a pure year profit of 9.4% and a release from the 2013 and prior years of 5.0%.
+The profit includes a foreign exchange gain of £14.7 million.

-The table below summarises the capacity, premium volumes and performance of Syndicate 2121 for 2015 alongside comparative numbers for 2014.
+The table below summarises the capacity, premium volumes and performance of Syndicate 2121 for 2016 alongside comparative numbers for 2015.
 Other than in respect of capacity, the numbers shown are on an annually accounted basis.
 The table is followed by further detailed comments in relation to each of the years on an annually accounted basis and also on an underwriting year of account basis.

-Key performance indicators 2015 2014 Capacity (underwriting year) £240 million £240 million Premiums written gross of commission £227 million £218 million Net premiums earned £178 million £182 million Profit for the year £14 million £27 million Claims ratio (net) 48% 42% Combined ratio 93% 87% Cash and investments at 31 December £231 million £246 million
+Key performance indicators 2016 2015 Capacity (underwriting year) £270 million £240 million Premiums written gross of commission £281 million £227 million Net premiums earned £217 million £178 million Profit for the year £15 million £14 million Claims ratio (net) 50% 48% Combined ratio 94% 93% Cash and investments at 31 December £262 million £231 million